-Justice Gorsuch Finds His 'Easier' Solution Doesn't Have Many Takers On First Day
+Justice Gorsuch Finds His 'Easier' Solution Has Few Takers On 1st Day

 Law

-Justice Gorsuch Finds His 'Easier' Solution Doesn't Have Many Takers On First Day
+Justice Gorsuch Finds His 'Easier' Solution Has Few Takers On 1st Day

-Justice Gorsuch Finds His 'Easier' Solution Doesn't Have Many Takers On First Day
+Justice Gorsuch Finds His 'Easier' Solution Has Few Takers On 1st Day

 With a nasty and partisan confirmation battle behind him, Justice Neil Gorsuch took his seat on the nation's highest court on Monday and quickly proved himself to be an active, persistent questioner.